-EERE will notify applicants of its determination to encourage or discourage the submission of a Full Application.
-EERE will send a notification letter by email to the technical and administrative points of contact designated by the applicant in EERE Exchange.
+EERE will notify applicants of its determination to encourage or discourage the submission of a Full Application

 Applicants may submit a Full Application even if they receive a notification discouraging them from doing so.
 By discouraging the submission of a Full Application, EERE intends to convey its lack of programmatic interest in the proposed project.
 Such assessments do not necessarily reflect judgments on the merits of the proposed project.
 The purpose of the Concept Paper phase is to save applicants the considerable time and expense of preparing a Full Application that is unlikely to be selected for award negotiations.